luisdiss/compiler/README.md

 It became apparent how tightly coupled the lexer and parser designs are.
 A knowledge of the type of grammar the parser will use effects the granularity of the tokens the lexer should produce.
 My lexer recognises punctuation symbols so to parse comparsion operators like >= and <= my parser would have to be ll(2) atleast.
 To remedy this without having to redesign the parser, I added keyword like operators which are distinguished post lexing – logic which already exists to distinguish keywords from IDs.
 If and when I refator the lexer I will consider removing this workaround in favour of more natural comparision operator syntax.

-# First and Follow Set Construction
+### First and Follow Set Construction

-To build the parser table we need first and follow sets for all nonterminals.
+To build the parse table we need first and follow sets for all nonterminals.

 We can construct first sets by applying the following rules to all grammar productions: